List of Gaza war protests at universities in the United States in 2024: Connecticut

 On April 12, at Yale University, ahead of the university's Bulldog Days, when admitted freshmen would be visiting, a group of graduate students conducted a hunger strike to call attention to the university's investment in weapons manufacturers profiting off of the war in Gaza.
 On April 15, a separate group of student protesters, under the name "Occupy Beinecke", unsuccessfully attempted to erect a bookshelf reading "Books, Not Bombs" on Beinecke Plaza and maintained a daytime occupation of the plaza for the rest of the week.
 On April 19, during a send-off dinner for university president Peter Salovey in the abutting Schwarzman Center, Occupy Beinecke launched a three-day tent encampment on the plaza until April 22 when police arrested 48 protesters on charges of trespassing.
 Yale administrators claimed that arrests were because students failed to leave after a warning that the protest posed "a safety violation".
 A letter signed by 300 Yale faculty stated the decision to charge the students "contradicts the institution's commitment to uphold free assembly, speech and expression".
 On April 28, more than 1,000 pro-Palestinian protesters organized a "March for a Free Palestine" from the New Haven Green through Yale's campus.
 That same day, another group of protesters erected a second, short-lived encampment on Cross Campus that was cleared by police with no arrests on April 30.

 On April 25, an encampment was launched at the University of Connecticut in Storrs.
 One person was arrested.
 Five days later, university police arrested multiple people and dismantled the encampment.

 On April 28, another encampment was set up at Wesleyan University in Middletown.
 On April 29, about 100 people were at the encampment, called a "Liberation Zone."
-University President Michael S. Roth said that he will not call in the police as long as it remains nonviolent.
+University President Michael S. Roth said that he would not call in the police as long as the protest remained nonviolent.

 On May 1, an encampment was set up at Trinity College in Hartford.

 A protest was held at Central Connecticut State University on April 17.
 On May 7, a protest rally was held at Connecticut College.